Last Updated : 01-February-2023

 Executing a business intelligence project requires collaboration among a number of key stakeholders at each stage of the implementation and planning journey.
 When expectations are not articulated and incorporated, it can lead to projects that are not optimized for success.

 Issues like a report, metrics, definition- discrepancies across the organization, inconsistent data quality can curtail the benefit from analytics.
-Different departments must be willing to break down the siloes and share useful data that will result in improved analytics quality.
-Often, lack of co-operation at enterprises leads to the creation of irrelevant reports/ dashboards and sub-optimal UI/UX.
+Different departments must be willing to break down the silos and share useful data that will result in improved analytics quality.
+Often, lack of cooperation at enterprises leads to the creation of irrelevant reports/ dashboards and sub-optimal UI/UX.

 It can be avoided by having a comprehensive enterprise approach to analytics.
 A well-planned pilot stage can result in building awareness of the solution and getting all the stakeholders’ attention before the real implementation begins.
 Involve the stakeholders at every stage and take their feedback.
 Do not limit it to requirement gathering and user acceptance testing phases.
 Deliver the answers to actual business needs.
 Understand the department objectives and align them with enterprise strategy.